-In more extreme cases where an animal either refuses or cannot eat via traditional means, vets can put in esophagostomy tubes, which allows for liquid food and medication to be directly passed into the stomach through a syringe.
+In more extreme cases where an animal either refuses or cannot eat via traditional means, vets can use feeding tubes, which allows for liquid food and medication to be directly passed into the stomach through a syringe.
 This is best for animals who suffer from extreme stress during mealtimes, making their quality of life easier.

 Are carrots good for dogs with kidney disease?

-All dogs love treats, and while giving them out too regularly can be an unhealthy thing especially for animals with renal failure, there are still options out there.
+All dogs love treats, and while giving them out too regularly can be an unhealthy thing especially for animals with renal disease, there are still options out there.

 Strangely enough, giving your dog carrots to chew on is actually recommended, being good to chew while also being low in calories and high in vitamins and fibre.
 Carrots are also a great treat for dogs without kidney disease, not carrying the same risks of splintering or choking as with bones or rawhide.
 Green beans are also another great choice, although make sure they are fresh with no added salt to keep their sodium levels low.

 If your dog enjoys certain human foods as treats, such as peanut butter, then some precautions may need to be taken.
-Peanut butter contains Vitamin E and H, both of which are great for your dog’s health; however, they also need to be checked for additives, with organic, low-sodium brands being available to give your dog.
+Peanut butter contains Vitamin E which is great for your dog’s health; however, they also need to be checked for additives, with organic, low-sodium brands being available to give your dog.

 When getting treats for your dog, is always advised that you check what foods dogs cannot eat before giving them other kinds of fruit or vegetables, as food like grapes are highly toxic to dogs and can actually trigger kidney failure.
 Do research and ask your vet for any advice on what not to feed your dog with kidney disease.

-Are eggs good for dogs with kidney failure?
+Are eggs good for dogs with kidney disease?

 Unless your vet tells you that an occasional egg is okay to feed your dog, it is best to avoid giving eggs to dogs with kidney disease, to stay on the safe side.
 A lot of dairy products, including milk, also contain large amounts of phosphorus and protein.